 We’ve not yet taken the step of allowing for this by doubling our time and expense projections from the outset.
 We worry that, if we did, the inflated figures would still fall short of the ultimate actual figures by half.

-Lesson #2: Everyone involved must agree on the objective from the start.
+Expert Tip #2: Everyone involved must agree on the objective from the start.

 We set the rental rates so high that we priced ourselves out of the market.
 Finally, we pulled the listing from the third agency and hired a property manager to take care of cleaning and paying the bills.
 It was no longer a cash-flowing asset but a straight-up expense.

 You could call it a rental investment disaster story.
-On the other hand, the apartment is now worth four times what we paid for it.
+On the other hand, the apartment is now worth five times what we paid for it.
 It generates no rental cash flow, but we use the property for family vacations at least once a year.
 I’m happy with the situation; Lief less so.

 Expert Tip #3: A renovation adventure is one of the best ways we’ve found to engage with the local community.

 In Ireland, France, Panama, Colombia, Argentina, and Portugal, the places where we’ve taken on renovation projects, the architects, contractors, woodworkers, painters, and landscape designers we’ve worked with have become personal friends and have been our entrée to the local scene, giving us insights into the local culture we wouldn’t have had otherwise.

 Expert Tip #4: It’s possible to renovate a property in a country where you’re not living but risky.

 Only one of our renovation projects—Lahardan House in Ireland—was undertaken in the place we called home.
 All the others have been managed long distance.

 The three renovations of apartments in Buenos Aires, Argentina, were handled completely by an architect contact.
 We didn’t see the apartments until a year after the work had been completed because they were rented on annual leases, but the architect sent pictures on a weekly basis to update us on progress.

 Founding Publisher, Overseas Opportunity Letter